tunebook 139 tunes.

 I started playing music when I was about 4, when my mom started me on piano.
 As time went on, I grew to love the piano, and music overall.
 By the time I was 8, I started learning viola.

 Starting around the age of 12, I was intrigued by the Irish flute.
-As a result (especially with lack of funds) I began my early attempts to make flutes out of the Japanese Knotweed (I thought it was bamboo) that was in our backyard, with just barely enough success to drive me on.
+As a result (especially with lack of funds) I began my early attempts to make flutes out of the Japanese Knotweed that was in our backyard, with just barely enough success to drive me on.
 As I learned over time, I was able to craft PVC flutes that I (and pretty much only me) was able to play.
-About that time, I got an Irish flute off of ebay for $30, which surprisingly played fairly well.
+About that time, I got myself a cheap Irish flute, that by some miracle actually functioned adequately.
 That was when I was invited to play at the local Irish session.
 That was where I bloomed…

 Learning from the older players there, I learned to play the music, and started being able to make PVC flutes that were suitable for a session.
 I was also introduced more closely to the uilleann pipes and bodhran.
-Over the years, It’s just progressed from there.
+Over the years, I’ve only progressed from there.

-Now, I play the piano, viola, and violin (for classical), and for Irish music, I play the Irish flute, high/low whistles, fiddle, bodhran, and hopefully soon to be pipes.
+Now, I play the piano, viola, and violin (for classical), Irish flute, high/low whistles, fiddle, bodhran, and soon the uilleann pipes.